September 10, 2018

 In this section we gain a basic understanding of a custom SAR ADC reference input SPICE model based on datasheet parameters.
 This particular model is called the “Discrete Charge model” and is based on the switching capacitive load of the SAR ADC at the reference input.
 The SPICE model can be used to verify the settling performance on the voltage reference input so that we can be confidant that ADC performance is not limited by the reference design.

-2Introduction to Analog-to-Digital Converters (ADCs) (2)
+1Introduction to analog-to-digital converters (ADCs) (2)

-These videos describe the key specifications listed in an analog-to-digital converter data sheet.
+These videos describe the key specifications listed in an analog-to-digital converter datasheet.

 These videos describe the different types front-end topologies that can be used to drive the input signal of an ADC.